JustEmoBut/scraper-backend/README.md

 - Ensure `JWT_SECRET` is set and secure
 - Check token expiration (default 24h)
 - Verify admin user exists in database
+- **First-time Setup**: If no admin users exist, create one using the localhost registration feature

 ### Getting Help
 - Check the API health: `GET /api/test-connection`